shylabo/wmad-301-midterm-twootr/readme.md

   [x] 2.
 While creating a new _twoot_ make a character counter that tracks the input and updates in real time.

-  [] 3.
+  [x] 3.
 User must be able to like, save or retwoot each twoot.
 No need to store this information in the server.

   [x] 4.
 Display the time of any posted _twoot_ as `[NUMBER]` days ago.
 If it was posted 0 days ago, display `Today`.